 With the Intel June 2021 Microcode Update Intel has disabled and removed "TSX" (Transactional Synchronization Extensions) feature in their latest microcode update.
 This change has been backported to all supported Red Hat Enterprise Linux releases.
 The Intel June 2021 Microcode Update was introduced for the following reasons:

-- this is a preemptive measure against potential future security flaws; and
+- it is a preemptive measure against potential future security flaws

-- to alleviate the performance penalty of TAA (TSX Asynchronous Abort) mitigations on Intel CascadeLake servers
+- it alleviates the performance penalty of TAA (TSX Asynchronous Abort) mitigations on Intel CascadeLake servers

 - Red Hat Openstack Platform 13